 At the commercial level, considerable steps are being taken to reduce the Emirate’s carbon footprint.
 A building insulation program in Dubai has resulted in claims that all buildings there have become twice as energy efficient since completion of the program.
 Further steps are also underway in other ecological areas such as water efficiency and waste management with the intention of ensuring the green credentials of every building meet international environmental standards and expectations.

 These measures were joined this year by requirements under the same program for many other household electrical goods including lamps, washing machines and refrigerating appliances.
-The labelling requirements under this program will become mandatory by 2013 enabling consumers to see which machines are the most efficient and make sound environmental choices that will also save them money on running costs.
-The EESL programme will be further extended in 2013 to include ducted air-conditioners and chillers.
+The labelling requirements under this program become mandatory in 2013 enabling consumers to see which machines are the most energy-efficient and make sound environmental choices that will also save them money on running costs.
+The EESL programme was further extended to include ducted air-conditioners and chillers.

 The UAE’s oil and gas sector also is recognising the importance of the energy efficiency agenda.
 It might seem counterintuitive that a sector with oil reserves of about 97 billion barrels and natural gas reserves of six trillion cubic meters should be thinking about how to save energy.
 The issue is that these reserves, despite their size, are not finite and that oil for export produces greater revenue generation than oil for the domestic market.
 It is, therefore, in the oil and gas sector’s interest to work with those trying to drive down domestic consumption, as it will maximise the sector’s longer term sustainability.